anzhela-iondem/ansible_installations/README.md

 # ansible_installations
-The purpose of the repository is to keep ansible playbooks of different packages, platforms, or program installations.
+The purpose of the repository is to store Ansible playbooks of various packages, platforms, or software installations.